apache/pulsar/site2/docs/schema-overview.md

 5. If no, the broker verifies whether a schema can be automatically created in this namespace:

-   * If `isAllowAutoUpdateSchemaEnabled` sets to **true**, then a schema can be created, and the broker validates the schema based on the schema compatibility check strategy defined for the topic.
+   * If `isAllowAutoUpdateSchema` sets to **true**, then a schema can be created, and the broker validates the schema based on the schema compatibility check strategy defined for the topic.

-   * If `isAllowAutoUpdateSchemaEnabled` sets to **false**, then a schema can not be created, and the producer is rejected to connect to the broker.
+   * If `isAllowAutoUpdateSchema` sets to **false**, then a schema can not be created, and the producer is rejected to connect to the broker.

    :::tip

-   `isAllowAutoUpdateSchemaEnabled` can be set via **Pulsar admin API** or **REST API.**
+   `isAllowAutoUpdateSchema` can be set in broker level via config file `conf/standalone.conf` or `conf/broker.conf`.
+It can also be set in namespace level via **Pulsar admin API** or **REST API**.

-   For how to set `isAllowAutoUpdateSchemaEnabled` via Pulsar admin API, see [Manage AutoUpdate Strategy](admin-api-schemas.md#manage-autoupdate-strategy).
+   For how to set `isAllowAutoUpdateSchema` via Pulsar admin API, see [Manage AutoUpdate Strategy](admin-api-schemas.md#manage-autoupdate-strategy).

    :::